Plant Species Recognition with Optimized 3D Polynomial Neural Networks and Variably Overlapping Time-Coherent Sliding Window: Experiments and results

 It was then determined, after an analysis of the dataset, that there was a significant imbalance in the class distribution.
 Moreover, this distribution was radically different between the training set and the test set.
 Furthermore, the size distribution was also very different between the training set and test set, such that the maximum image size in the training set was $1226\times1226$ and the maximum image size in the test set was $2346\times2346$.
 In addition, the distribution of size per class also varied between the training set and the test set.
 Therefore, the dataset was entirely redistributed into a training set and a test set that have the same class distribution and the same size per class distribution while keeping the same train-test ratio as the initial dataset.
-Table \ref{table:plants_distribution} shows the initial training set and test set class distributions as well as the class distribution of the reworked dataset.
+Table \ref{table:plants_distribution} shows the initial training set and test set class distributions as well as the class distribution of the reworked (redistributed) dataset.

 We notice that the ``Wild Oat" class is not even present in the test set and that the ``Smartweed" and ``Yellow Foxtail" classes are the most represented classes in the test set, and the least represented ones in the training set.
 Figure \ref{fig:size_distribution}.(a) shows the size distribution of the ``Canola" class in the training set and the test set whereas Figure \ref{fig:size_distribution}.(b) shows the size distribution of the ``Canola" class in the reworked dataset.
 We notice that the size distribution of the ``Canola" class in the training set is widely different from the test set and that the reworked dataset ensures that every size is present with the same proportion in the training set and the test set.

 These factors, as well as the aforementioned ones, explain why the baseline model failed to accurately determine the species of the images it processed.
 Nevertheless, after reworking the dataset, the baseline model achieved an accuracy of $95.1\%$.
 Although this was a noticeable improvement, there was still room to achieve better accuracy with further preprocessing.
 One of which is to modify the bias initialization of the classifier's last layer to take into account the inherent data imbalance.
 Since the last layer uses a softmax activation function, we need to solve the following system of equations: